-The Data Protection Law also requires processors, or any person acting under their authority, to process personal data in accordance with both the instructions of the controllers and the legal requirements.
+The Data Protection Law also requires processors, or any person acting under their authority, to process personal data in accordance with both the instructions of the data controllers and the legal requirements.

-27. Do the laws in your jurisdiction address

-security breaches and, if so, how does the law define "security breach"?
+28. Do the data protection, privacy and cybersecurity laws in your jurisdiction address security breaches, and, if so, how does the law define "security breach"?